LeoCBS/leocbs.github.io/_posts/tensorflow.md

 # Using tensor flow to train mode to recognize images

-In this post we will use tensorflow (ML) to train a new model that will recongnize images
+In this post we will use tensorflow (ML) to train a new model that will recongnize flowers images.

 ## What is tensor flow